ArunaNuwantha/junk_fury/README.md

 - Make your changes and test thoroughly.
 - Submit a pull request detailing your changes.

+## Privacy Policy

+Please review our [Privacy Policy](./PrivacyPolicy.md) for information on how we handle your data.

 ## Feedback

 We'd love to hear your feedback on Junk Fury!
 Feel free to [open an issue](https://github.com/arunanuwantha/junk_fury/issues) if you encounter any bugs or have suggestions for improvements.